 ✅ Baked Chicken Fingers FAQ

-Air fry breaded chicken tenders at 400°F for 8-12 minutes, flipping halfway, until golden and crispy
+Yes.
+Air fry breaded chicken tenders at 400°F for 8-12 minutes, flipping halfway, until golden and crispy.
+They are done when the chicken reaches 165°F.0°F for 8-12 minutes, flipping halfway, until golden and crispy

-Yes, cut the chicken into nugget-sized chunks and reduce the cook time.
+Yes.
+Cut the chicken into nugget-sized chunks and reduce the cook time.
+They are done when the chicken reaches 165°F.

 And be sure to check out these other Chicken Dishes!